Speed and scale

 For decades, careers were defined as moving from junior to senior, from expert to leader, from single contributor to team leader.

-But jobs, titles, and functions change faster than ever.
-Some disappear entirely.
-That’s why careers - and capability-building initiatives - look more like flight routes: long-haul or short, with stop-over, detours, solo or in groups.
 It’s not just up or down.
-It’s about where you want to go - and how you get there.
+It’s about where you want to go and how you get there.

 Leaders asked me to “make people capable.”
 But the team didn’t feel incapable.
 They felt overlooked.